Putin's Palace: Financing claims

-In Kolesnikov's initial letter and in subsequent media interviews, including to Novaya Gazeta, David Ignatius of The Washington Post and Masha Gessen of Snob.ru, he provided an account of how the construction of the estate was financed by corruption.
+In Kolesnikov's initial letter and in subsequent media interviews, including to Novaya Gazeta, David Ignatius of The Washington Post, and Masha Gessen of Snob.ru, Kolesnikov provided an account of how the construction of the estate was financed by corruption.
 Kolesnikov said that in early 2000, Nikolai Terentievich Shamalov, a representative of the multinational company Siemens AG in North West Russia and somebody thought close to Russia's new President Vladimir Putin, approached Kolesnikov with a business proposition.

 The two men had known each other through business since 1993–1994, when Kolesnikov was deputy director general of Petromed, a St. Petersburg-based firm that specialised in the procurement of medical supplies.
-It was also through Petromed that Kolesnikov had got to know Putin, on whose behalf Shamalov said he made the approach.
-Putin had been head of the St. Petersburg Council on External Economic affairs which when Petromed became a private company in 1992 held a 51% stake.
+It was also through Petromed that Kolesnikov had gotten to know Putin, on whose behalf Shamalov said he made the approach.
+Putin had been head of the St. Petersburg Council on External Economic affairs, which held a 51% stake when Petromed became a private company in 1992.

-Kolesnikov told Masha Gessen that Putin held 94% of shares in Rosinvest, with Kolesnikov, Shamalov and Dmitry Vladimirovich Gorelov (director of Petromed and another friend of Putin from his time in Saint Petersburg) taking 2% each.
+Kolesnikov told Masha Gessen that Putin held 94% of shares in Rosinvest, with Kolesnikov, Shamalov, and Dmitry Vladimirovich Gorelov (director of Petromed and another friend of Putin from his time in Saint Petersburg) taking 2% each.
 Rosinvest's interests included shipbuilding, construction, and lumber/timber processing.
-Kolesnikov is reported as saying that Abramovich and the other donors to health projects acted 'nobly', implying they were unaware that a significant proportion of their donations was being diverted into an investment vehicle allegedly run for the benefit of the President and his partners in Rosinvest.
+Kolesnikov is reported as saying that Roman Abramovich and the other donors to health projects acted 'nobly', implying they were unaware that a significant proportion of their donations was being diverted into an investment vehicle allegedly run for the benefit of the President and his partners in Rosinvest.
 This is despite the huge sums involved and disputed claims that the relationship between Putin and Abramovich has been very close.

-The chart below shows the scheme of interaction between companies and cash flows involved in financing of the construction, according to Kolesnikov.
+The chart above shows the scheme of interaction between companies and cash flows involved in financing of the construction, according to Kolesnikov.

 Investigations

 In February 2011, members of the group "Environmental Watch for the North Caucasus" and a journalist visited the site to investigate concerns that the construction violated laws protecting the area's ecology.
 They said that they were harassed and detained by members of the Federal Protective Service (FSO), the agency responsible for guarding state property and high-ranking officials.

 Despite the confiscation of their equipment they were able to publish additional photographs of the site.
 Activists made another sortie into the property in June 2011, when they claimed to have found an illegally constructed marina.

+Metro Style

+Metro Style («Метро-Стиль») published diagrams of its underground tunnel system.